 Leave a comment about how you safely returned your dog to activity!🥰

-Arthritis forms when there’s abnormal joint movement, and that's certainly what happens in the case of a torn CCL (sometimes referred to as an ACL).
+Over time arthritis forms when there’s abnormal joint movement, and that's what happens in the case of a torn CCL (sometimes referred to as an ACL).
 With a torn CCL the dog's knee joint isn’t as stable as it should be.
 Without a stable anchoring attachment (an intact CCL) from the femur (thigh bone) to the tibia (shin bone) the tibia shifts forward (tibial thrust) during many normal canine activities and movements.

 As the tibia shifts forward, the back part of the tibial plateau scrapes against the rounded bottom part of the femur called the femoral condyles.
 This causes inflammation and pain.
 Cartilage thins eventually diminishing the space between the two bones.
 That’s what osteoarthritis is.
-It’s the body’s normal, unstoppable and natural attempt at repairing and stabilizing an area where there's improper biomechanics.
+It’s the body’s normal, unstoppable and natural attempt at repairing and stabilizing an area where normal joint biomechanics are faulty.

-There are things we can do to counter the symptoms of arthritis.
-These can be discussed with your dog's veterinarian and may combine various modalities such as weight loss, physical therapy exercises, laser treatments, acupuncture, supplements, hydrotherapy, massage, and/or prescription medications.
+There are things you can do to counter the symptoms of arthritis.
+These can be discussed with your dog's veterinarian and may combine various modalities such as weight loss, physical therapy exercises, laser treatments, acupuncture, supplements, hydrotherapy, massage, and/or prescription medication.

-Things we can do at home include modifying activities to minimize added wear and tear on all joints.
-This means reducing high impact activities such as those involved in playing fetch: darting, fast or awkward stops/starts, high-speed running and jumping.
+You can modify activities to minimize added wear and tear on joints.
+This means reducing high impact activities such as those involved in playing fetch, darting, fast or awkward stops/starts, high-speed running and jumping.
 We should replace those with short duration walks, controlled jogs, scent-work games or hikes where we control the pace and direct our dogs to level ground and easily-traveled terrain without ruts, rocks, logs, sticks, etc...

 Keeping the fur trimmed between your dog's toes and under their pads helps arthritic dogs walk with more ease and confidence.
-Keeping their nails trimmed allows paws to contact the ground normally which they can't do when nails are overgrown.
+Keeping their nails trimmed allows paws to contact and grip the ground which they can't do when nails are overgrown.

 Reducing slippery surfaces in the home by laying down carpet runners is another way to help your dog get around more safely.
 Replacing stairs with a ramp to get outside makes getting to ground level more comfortable for your pup.
 There are many more ways to reduce the load on your dog's joints.

 No matter what anyone says, there's no magical cure – no supplement, no surgery, no medical treatment that makes arthritis go away.
-It's about modifying activities, creating a safe environment, following the aforementioned grooming tips and managing arthritis symptoms in practical ways.
+It's about modifying activities, maintaining a healthy weight, creating a safe environment, following the aforementioned grooming tips and managing arthritis symptoms in practical ways.
 Ask your dog's veterinarian or surgeon for guidance.

 ©RunAgainRover.com, May 2020